The Sheffield Steelkings have become the largest para ice hockey club in Great Britain.

 This unique plan saw the Kings open para ice hockey to hundreds of new people to try the sport.

-Attendees came from all over Yorkshire and the surrounding areas.
+Attendees came from all over Yorkshire and the surrounding areas to try the sport.

-Just one year later the Steelkings completed the British Para Ice Hockey double, by winning both British League and Playoff championships for the first time in club history.
+Just one year later the Steelkings completed the British Para Ice Hockey Grand Slam, by winning both British League and Playoff championships for the first time in club history.

-This success was followed by a further increase of players and saw the launch of the development ‘Bee-Team’ at the end of 2019.
+This success was followed by a further increase of players and saw the launch of the development ‘Bee-Team’ (Sheffield Steelkings B) at the end of 2019.
 Since then, the Steelkings have had two teams competing in the British Para Ice Hockey League.

 2022 saw the Kings take their winning ways into Europe as they competed in and won, the inaugural Northwest Europe Para Ice Hockey League.
 Travelling to Antwerp, Belgium, the Steelkings swept aside the hosts as well as teams from France and the Netherlands to lift their first NEPIHL silverware.